We independently score every subscription. We may earn a commission through links — it never changes our picks.

 BODi (formerly Beachbody On Demand)

-Pricing runs around $15โ20/month depending on tier and bundles, with annual plans significantly cheaper.
-The catch that's worth stating plainly: Beachbody has had a long history of complicated cancellation flows and auto-renewal practices.
-Read the terms before you subscribe, and cancel through their website rather than assuming an app store cancellation covers you.
+Full-library pricing runs about $19/month or $179/year (as of June 2026), and BODi almost always has the annual plan discounted for new members — often to around $99–119 for the first year before it renews at the standard rate.
+Single-program subscriptions (one P90X or Autumn Calabrese track) run about $9.99/month.
+The catch worth stating plainly: Beachbody has a long history of complicated cancellation flows and aggressive auto-renewal.
+Read the terms before you subscribe, and cancel through their website rather than assuming an app-store cancellation covers you.

 Pros